mhmwd83/DC-DC-Buck-Converter/README.md

 <img align="center" src="https://github.com/mhmwd83/DC-DC-Buck-Converter/assets/96796504/225f0375-8c17-424e-b593-08932ac474ab">
 </p>

-where V is the voltage ***across*** the inductor, L is the inductance value and di/dt is the ***change*** in current with time through the inductor.
+where V is the voltage <ins>across </ins> the inductor, L is the inductance value and di/dt is the <ins>change </ins> in current with time through the inductor.
 Thus with a fixed input voltage and a fixed output voltage, there is a fixed voltage across the inductor thus the change in current with time is constant (i.e. a ramp waveform).